Anyon dispersion from non-uniform magnetic field on the sphere

 In general, this requires evaluating a $N$-body operator, since $\hat{T}_R$ acts on all electrons at once.
 For the non-uniform field we chose (Eq.~\ref{NonUniformField}), however, we have $\hat T_R = R^{(s+1) \hat N + \hat L_z}$.
 Therefore, the action of $\hat{T}_R$ can be reduced to a multiplication by a function of conserved quantum numbers.
 This reduces the evaluation of the numerator to that of a collection of two-body operator by expanding $c_z$ in angular momentum basis.
-This simplification generalizes to any $m$-body operator.
+This simplification generalizes to any $m$-body operator \cite{fWang}.

-We note that ref.~\cite{Wang_2021} has already discussed the need to evaluate $N$-body operator in the presence of non-uniform magnetic field.
-To address this, they employed an approximation which is equivalent to replacing the operator $\hat T_R$ by the identity in both numerator and denominator.
-This amounts to replacing $V(z_i,z_j)$ with $V(z_i,z_j) \Gamma(z_i)^2 \Gamma(z_j)^2$ and evaluating the remaining expectation values assuming uniform field.
-This is in general an uncontrolled approximation.
-Our choice of the non-uniform field, on the other hand, allows an \emph{exact} mapping regardless of the degree of non-uniformity.

 \emph{Transforming the interaction}--- We now derive explicit formulae for $\epsilon_M^R$.
-We first note that, by explicit computation (see SM), we have
+We first note that, by explicit computation (see App.~B), we have

 with associated change in the distance function $ d(R z_1, R z_2) = R \sqrt{h_R(z_1) h_R(z_2)} d(z_1, z_2)$ where $h_R(z) = (1 + |z|^2)/(1 + R^2 |z|^2)$.
-Thus, the role of the non-uniform field can be \emph{exactly} absorbed into non-uniform interaction.
+Thus, the role of the non-uniform field can be \emph{exactly} absorbed into non-uniform interaction through a dilation $z \mapsto R z$.
 Since this is not a unitary transformation, the spectrum of the new Hamiltonian will be generally different from the old Hamiltonian.
-In particular, the $n$-th pseudopotential transforms as
+The $n$-th pseudopotential transforms as

 Therefore, the transformed pseudopotential shares the same set of zero modes as the original pseudopotential.
 We thus simply need to evaluate the energy of the zero modes with respect to this modified Hamiltonian, leading to